-The infection progresses when the dog licks and chews the site.
-These circular patches appear suddenly and enlarge quickly, often within a matter of hours.
+When the dog licks and chews the affected area, these circular patches can enlarge quickly.
+This is particularly a problem for ear infections, since dogs’ ears are very sensitive.
 Unfortunately, these lesions are often made worse by dogs’ frequent licking, chewing, and scratching, behavior many people associate with the condition.
 In fact, by dissecting the actual words Pyotraumatic dermatitis, as Vetmedicine.about.com does, we can easily get a clearer understanding of hot spots.
 “Broken down, ‘pyo-’ refers to pus, ‘-traumatic’ refers to self-inflicted trauma of biting, licking, scratching, and so on, and ‘dermatitus’ means inflammation of the skin.”

 What Causes Hot Spots on Dogs?

 Several ailments can cause hot spots to appear on a dog’s skin, but they typically begin with a break in the skin.
-When are canine hot spots occur?
-“Hot spots occur when bacteria invade the skin via a tiny scratch or other breakages in the skin’s surface,” reports Suite101.
-“The hot spot often starts out as a small scratch from when the dog itches or the hot spot develops after a bite from a parasite like a flea or a mite breaks the skin.”
-Such abrasions are often the result of something like allergies, fleas, mites/skin parsites, insect bites, injuries, poor grooming, or anal gland disease.
-Vetmedicine.about.com also writes that animals can actually start a hot spot out of “boredom or stress-related psychological problems.”
+Such abrasions are often the result of something like allergies, fleas, mites/skin parasites, insect bites, injuries, poor grooming, or anal gland disease.

 Where Are Hot Spots on Dogs Found?

 Such spots can appear anywhere on a dog’s body.
-But typically show up on the head, the hips, and along the chest, Pet Education reports.
-Adding to that, Pets WebMD notes that large breeds with heavy, hairy ears, such as Newfoundlands and Golden Retrievers, can develop hot spots under their ear flaps.
-And further warns that dogs with heavy coats are especially at risk.
-Hot spots “tend to appear just before shedding, when moist, dead hair is trapped next to the skin.”
-Because hot spots are more likely to thrive in warm, moist situations, the lesions are rarer in the colder months, notes Pet education.
-They are also equally likely to turn up on inside dogs or dogs.
+But typically show up on the head, the hips, and along the chest.
+Adding to that, experts suggest that large breeds with heavy, hairy ears, such as Newfoundlands and Golden Retrievers, are susceptible to developing hot spots under their ear flaps—these are also dogs that often have ear infections.
+Additionally, dogs with heavy coats are especially at risk.
+Experts warn that hot spots are likely to start developing when moist, dead hair is trapped next to the skin—the skin under a matted fur for example.
+Because of this, hot spots are common in warmer months and are rarer in the colder seasons.
+They are also equally likely to turn up on inside dogs or outdoor dogs.

 Symptoms of Hot Spots on Your Dog and What to Do About Them